yliess86/PhDThesis/thesis.md

 [+nn]{.plural}, those trainable general function approximators, gave rise to the field of generative [+nn]{.plurals}.
 Specialized +dl architectures such as [+vae]{.plural} [@kingma_2013], [+gan]{.plural} [@goodfellow_2014], [+ddm]{.plural} [@ho_2020], and [+llm]{.plural} [@vaswani_2017; @brown_2020] are used to generate artifacts such as text, audio, images, and videos of unprecedented quality and complexity.

-This thesis aims at exploring how one could train and use generative +nn to create +ai-powered tools capable of enhancing human creative expression.
+This dissertation aims at exploring how one could train and use generative +nn to create +ai-powered tools capable of enhancing human creative expression.
 The task of automatic lineart colorization act as the example case used to illustrate this process throughout the entire thesis.

 ### Motivations